-- In the 2.4 GHz and 5 GHz sections, select or clear the Enable Wireless Router Radio check boxes.Clearing these check boxes turns off the WiFi feature of the router for each band. - Click the Apply button.
+- 4. Select ADVANCED > Advanced Setup > Wireless Settings. - 5.
+Clearing these check boxes turns off the WiFi feature of the router for each band. - 6.
+Clearing these check boxes turns off the WiFi feature of the router for each band. - 7.
+Click the Apply button.

-If you turned off both WiFi radios, the WiFi On/Off LED and the WPS LED turn off.
+Note If you turned off both WiFi radios, the WiFi On/Off LED and the WPS LED turn off.
 If you turned on the WiFi radios, the WiFi On/Off LED and the WPS LED light.